 Slogan - Reach a higher level of soccer through learning methods while having fun and playing.

-After moving to Los Angeles in 1973, he landed a scholarship at top-ranking UCLA where he was an All-Star player and captained his team to the regional playoffs for 3 straight years.
+After moving to Los Angeles in 1973, he played for top-ranking UCLA where he was an All-Star player and captained his team to the regional playoffs for 3 straight years.

 His coaching experience extends for a period of over 30 years.
-He has coached High School in AZ and served as head coach for the Men's program at Cal State University in Northridge, CA.
+He has coached High School in AZ and IN.
+He has been the head coach for Brebeuf Jesuit boys soccer program for 9 years.

-He acquired his USSF National Coaching B License in 1980 and has been a very successful youth coach in AZ and IN, serving as the U-16 Boys coach for the AZ Olympic Development Program for a couple of years.
+He acquired his USSF National Coaching B License in 1980 and has been a very successful youth coach in AZ and IN, serving as coach for the AZ Olympic Development Program.

-Some of his players have achieved professional status with a couple of them selected for the Men's US National Team and Men's National Futsal Team.
+Some of his players have achieved professional status with NASL, USL, MLS, Men's US National Team and Men's National Futsal Team.

 Carlos, we are so pleased with Alex and Austin's development through your classes; they have gained both skill and confidence that is quite noticable to us and others.
 When I asked Alex if he wanted to take another session, he said he wants to keep taking classes as long as allowed.